Public Education and Services

 Remember that all snakes have a reason to be part of our desert.
 Desert rodent populations are kept in-check as snakes feed on them.
 Bull snakes, for example, can also deter rattlesnakes from entering your yard, and are not dangerous to humans.
 Under no circumstances should you attempt to catch any snake, or aggravate it.
 If you discover a snake on your property please call 471-3504, the Citizen Assistance Line.
 Firefighters are trained to identify harmful snakes and can safely remove and dispose of these desert dwellers if necessary.

 Unless you are allergic, scorpions are very painful but rarely cause any damage.
 Dial 911 if you are stung.
-Remember to shake out shoes and slippers - scorpions will often there.
+Remember to shake out shoes and slippers - scorpions will often hide there.

 The American Red Cross encourages everyone to plan ahead for aquatic activities: